-This course will provide laboratory experiences in baking and pastry preparation suitable for entry to advanced level placement in a food service establishment, such as a restaurant or hotel.
+This course will provide laboratory experience in baking and pastry preparation suitable for entry to advanced level placement in a food service establishment, such as a restaurant or hotel.
 Emphasis is on cake finishing, chocolate, and piping techniques in the European style of presentation.

-CULIN-241A Introduction to Classical and Modern Food Preparation from 11:00 - 1:15 pm
+CULIN-241A Introduction to Classical and Modern Food Preparation